bruno-yamada/bruno-yamada/knowledge-levels.md

 Also, usually, in our field, when we start listing what we know, it can quickly turn into a soup of acronyms and weird names, so to have this information here also makes it easier for me to rationalize about what I do know, as in our field, we often learn about a lot of things non-stop.

 0. Don't know it
-1. Know the acronym, can talk about it
+1. Know the acronym, concept or technology, can talk about it
 2. Did your labs and experiments, could do professionally given the time
 3. Can do it professionaly and be accountable
 4. You are good at it, co-workers looks at you for guidance